blakebrandon-hub/Sprawl/README.md

 Your Trace hits 100% — CorpSec follows the signal back to you.

 Your HP hits 0 — the city wins.
 It usually does.

----

-## The Technical Part (For the Curious)

-The narrator communicates game state through structured tags hidden in its prose.
-A custom Glyph Engine parses them client-side — no extra API calls — updating your inventory, faction rep, job status, augment slots, and stat bars in real time.
-Every 12 exchanges, a lightweight archiving model compresses the session history so long runs stay coherent without burning tokens.

-The backend supports four separate game worlds.
-Sprawl is one of them.